bitcoinjs/bitcoinjs-lib/README.md

 [![Browser Support](https://ci.testling.com/bitcoinjs/bitcoinjs-lib.png)](https://ci.testling.com/bitcoinjs/bitcoinjs-lib)

 A pure JavaScript Bitcoin library for node.js and browsers.
-Backed by (slowly improving) testing, proven by over a million wallet users.
-The backbone for almost all Bitcoin web wallets in production today.
+A continued implementation of the original `0.1.3` version used by over a million wallet users; and the backbone for almost all Bitcoin web wallets in production today.

+## Should I use this in production?
+Master is **not** yet stable; it is our development branch, and only tagged releases may be classified as stable.

-**Warning**: Master is not stable.
-Expect the interface to change rapidly, including some of the examples below.
-This is not the original bitcoinjs-lib that was not updated for a while.
-The current bitcoinjs-lib has been refactored to clean things up, add new functionality and merge improvements from the community.
-If you are looking for the original, it will be tagged as `0.1.3`.
-We will use `0.2.x` for releases based on these changes, so be sure to use the `0.1.3` tag if you need the original version.
+This is not the original bitcoinjs-lib that was not updated for a long time.
+Master is currently being heavily refactored to clean things up, add new functionality and merge improvements from the community.
+If you are looking for the original, it is tagged as `0.1.3`.
+We are releasing quasi-stable releases tagged under `0.2.x`, with the expectation that this still beta software and as mentioned in our LICENSE, `THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED`.

 ## Features

 - Bitcoin Testnet and Mainnet (production) support
 - [HD Wallets](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)
-- Highly secure random private key / address generation using [window.crypto.getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Window.crypto)
+- Random private key generation that uses [window.crypto.getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Window.crypto) in the underlying implementation.
 - ECDSA signing and verification
-- Transaction creation (pay-to-pubkey-hash), support for multisignature transactions
+- Standard Transaction creation (pay-to-pubkey-hash), support for multisignature transactions
 - A (somewhat incomplete) wallet implementation, improvements ongoing

 ## Installation

 `npm install bitcoinjs-lib`

 Note: The npm version is currently out of date, are working to resolve this.
 The best way to use the latest code is to clone the repository.

 ## Setup